Components of Romantic Relationships: The 5 C’s.

 This needs to be differentiated between those in unhealthy relationships, where codependency, addiction, abuse, or other dysfunctions are often reasons for people to stay together, despite the poor outcomes.
 Invariably, this condition happens most frequently where one or both individuals suffers from low self-esteem.

 A way to measure how people view themselves versus that of their relationship is from their responses to surveys.
-When asked about their partner’s best attributes, for example, those in successful relationships tend not to use phrases such as “honest” or “respectful” about their partner, but more abstraction descriptions about how they treat the relationship itself.
+When asked about their partner’s best attributes, for example, those in successful relationships tend not to use phrases such as “honest” or “respectful” about their partner, but more abstract descriptions about how they treat the relationship itself.
 Examples include “They contribute to the relationship,” and “They understand how to make things work.”

 This may feel like a distinction without a difference, but it matters when establishing a cognitive framework.
-When people are in a “happy” relationship, their behaviors are more natural; many use the expression “effortless.”
-By contrast, relationships in trouble describe incompatibilities at very fundamental levels, including differences in values, tastes, styles, and temperaments.
+When people are in a “happy” relationship, their behaviors are more natural, unforced, authentic and driven by positive motivations (rather than negative ones, such as fear, uncertainty, or anxiety about being alone, etc.).

 Relationship Behaviors and Therapies